Minimizing Oracle-Structured Composite Functions: Abstract

 \section{Abstract}

 We consider the problem of minimizing a composite convex function with two different access methods: an \emph{oracle}, for which we can evaluate the value and gradient, and a \emph{structured function}, which we access only by solving a convex optimization problem.
 We are motivated by two associated technological developments.
 For the oracle, systems like PyTorch or TensorFlow can automatically and efficiently compute gradients, given a computation graph description.
 For the structured function, systems like CVXPY accept a high level domain specific language description of the problem, and automatically translate it to a standard form for efficient solution.
 We develop a method that makes minimal assumptions about the two functions, does not require the tuning of algorithm parameters, and works well in practice across a variety of problems.
 Our algorithm combines a number of well-known ideas, including a low-rank quasi-Newton approximation of curvature, piecewise affine lower bounds from bundle-type methods, and two types of damping to ensure stability.
-We illustrate the method on stochastic optimization, utility maximization, and risk-averse programming problems.
+We illustrate the method on stochastic optimization, utility maximization, and risk-averse programming problems, showing that our method is more efficient than standard solvers when the oracle function contains much data. \keywords{Composite convex optimization \and First-order oracles \and Structured optimization \and Quasi-second-order methods \and Tuning-free methods}